 (a) Maximum Funding Request.
 The maximum funding request for an Application will be identified in the NOFA, and may vary by development type, set-aside, or fund source.

 (b) Maximum New Construction or Reconstruction Per-Unit Subsidy Limits.
-While more restrictive per-Unit subsidy caps are allowable and incentivized as point scoring items in 10 TAC §13.6 of this chapter (relating to Scoring Criteria), the per-Unit subsidy limit for a Development will be determined by the Department as the Section 234 Condo limits with the applicable high cost percentage adjustment in effect at the start date of the NOFA, which are the maximum MFDL eligible cost per-Unit subsidy limits that an Applicant may use to determine the amount of MFDL funds combined with other federal funds that may subsidize a Unit.
+While more restrictive per-Unit subsidy caps are allowable and incentivized as point scoring items in 10 TAC §13.6 of this chapter (relating to Scoring Criteria) or, the per-Unit subsidy limit for a Development will be determined by the Department as the Section 234 Condo limits with the applicable high cost percentage adjustment in effect at the start date of the NOFA, which are the maximum MFDL eligible cost per-Unit subsidy limits that an Applicant may use to determine the amount of MFDL funds combined with other federal funds that may subsidize a Unit.

 (c) Maximum Rehabilitation Per-Unit Subsidy Limits.
-The MFDL eligible cost per-Unit to rehabilitate a Development may not exceed the HUD 221(d)(4) statutory limits, subject to high cost factors. (d) Minimum Number of MFDL Units.
+The MFDL eligible cost per-Unit to rehabilitate a Development may not exceed the HUD 221(d)(4) statutory limits, subject to high cost factors as published in the NOFA,

+(d) Minimum Number of MFDL Units.
 The minimum required number of MFDL Units will be determined by the MFDL per-Unit subsidy limits and the cost allocation analysis, which will ensure the amount of MFDL Units as a percentage of total Units is equal to or greater than the percentage of MFDL funds requested as a percentage of total eligible MFDL Development costs.
+Applicants may be able to estimate the minimum number of MFDL Units by entering Application information into the Direct Loan Unit Calculator Tool available on the Department’s website, but this tool might not cover the specific requirements of every Application.
+A larger number of Units may also be required if scoring is utilized.

 §13.8.
 Loan Structure and Underwriting Requirements.

 (a) Loan Structures.
+Loan structures will generally be governed by the Direct Loan fund source as described below but may be further differentiated within a Set-Aside, as described in a NOFA.

+(1) Loans of NHTF may be structured as deferred payable, deferred forgivable, or amortizing loan at an interest rate as low as 0%.
+The amortization period for an NHTF amortizing loan will not exceed 40 years.
+Terms for these loans will be published in the NOFA.
+It is the responsibility of the Applicant to account for any Basis, taxable event implications, and other federal superior lender requirements when requesting the deferred forgivable or deferred payable loan structure available in this Set-Aside.

-Except for awards made under the Soft Repayment Set-Aside, all Multifamily Direct Loans awarded under the annual NOFA as construction-to-permanent loans will be underwritten as fully repayable (must pay) at an interest rate specified in the NOFA and approved by the Board, and a 30 year amortization with a loan term that matches the term of any superior loans (within six months) at the time of Application.
-If the Department determines that the Development does not support this structure, the Department may recommend an alternative that makes the Development feasible under all applicable sections of this chapter and 10 TAC §11.302 (relating to Underwriting Rules and Guidelines), or may conclude the Development is infeasible and recommend denial.
+(2) Loans of HOME, NSP PI, and TCAP RF will be structured as fully repayable (must pay) at an interest rate specified in the NOFA and approved by the Board, with an amortization period not to exceed 40 years and loan term that matches the term of any superior loans (within six months) at the time of Application, within the requirements of §13.8(c)(3) of this chapter.
+To the extent the Direct Loan has first lien position during the permanent term, the amortization period and loan term must meet the requirements of §13.8(c)(3) of this Chapter.
+Terms for these loans will be published in the NOFA.
 The interest rate, amortization period, and term for the loan will be fixed by the Board at the time of award, and can only be amended prior to loan closing by the process in 10 TAC §13.12 (relating to Pre-Closing Amendments to Direct Loan Terms).